anhtien228/anhtien228/README.md

 <img align="right" width="240" src="cat.png">

-I'm a Data Scientist based Ho Chi Minh City, Vietnam 🇻🇳
+I'm a Data Scientist based in Ho Chi Minh City, Vietnam 🇻🇳

 🧑‍💻 I worked and accumulated my experience in the field of credit scoring.